Charles Marsh (railroad builder): Planning and building the first transcontinental railroad

 In the fall of 1860, Marsh, surveyor, civil engineer and water company owner, met with Theodore Judah, civil engineer, who had recently built the Sacramento Valley Railroad from Sacramento to Folsom, California.
 Marsh, who had already surveyed a potential railroad route between Sacramento and Nevada City, California, a decade earlier, went with Judah into the Sierra Nevada Mountains.
 There they examined the Henness Pass Turnpike Company’s route (Marsh was a founding director of that company).
 They measured elevations and distances, and discussed the possibility of a transcontinental railroad.
-Both were convinced that it could be done.
+Both came back convinced that it could be done.

 In December 1860 or early January 1861, Marsh met with Theodore Judah and Dr. Daniel Strong in Strong’s drug store in Dutch Flat, California, to discuss the project, which they called the Central Pacific Railroad of California.
 James Bailey, a friend of Judah, told Leland Stanford that Judah had a feasible route for a railroad across the Sierras, and urged Stanford to meet with Judah.
 In early 1861, Marsh, Judah and Strong met with Collis P. Huntington, Leland Stanford, Mark Hopkins Jr. and Charles Crocker to obtain financial backing.
 Papers were filed to incorporate the new company, and on April 30, 1861, the eight of them, along with Lucius Anson Booth, became the first board of directors of the Central Pacific Railroad.

 Marsh was one of the initial investors and owned 50 shares, about 4% of the new company (The percentage changed as more shares were sold).

 In 1862, Marsh, Judah, Huntington and Congressman Aaron Sargent explored possible railroad routes over the Sierra Nevada, including visiting the Donner cabins, Fuller’s crossing on the Truckee River, and Washoe, Long and Sierra Valleys.
 Later, Marsh, Judah and Huntington also explored a possible route along the Middle Fork of the Feather River.

 On May 10, 1869, the Central Pacific Railroad, which was building east from Sacramento, California, met the Union Pacific Railroad, which was building west from Council Bluffs, Iowa, at Promontory Summit, Utah.
 This completed the first transcontinental railroad.
 Of the members of the Central Pacific Railroad’s board of directors, only Leland Stanford and Charles Marsh attended the Gold Spike ceremony.